 This classic dish can pair well with a variety of different sides, to help bring that authentic restaurant experience at home:

-Or a crusty baguette, to soak up all the rest of that savory sauce.
+You can also serve with a side of pasta or a crusty baguette, to soak up all the rest of that savory sauce.

 Tap stars to rate!